oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     ![cpucore-metrics](images/cpucore-metrics.png)
     - There are total 17 metrics widgets available in cluster view.
 For details of metrics widgets refer [here](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/kubernetes-solution.html).

-2. Scroll Metrics widgets in Telemetry panel using arrow buttons
+2. Scroll Metrics widgets in Telemetry panel using arrow buttons.

     - To view all metrics widgets available in cluster, use arrow above first widget to move up and arrow below fourth widget to move down.
     ![metrics-scrolling](images/latest-metrics-scrolling.gif)